elephantscale/es-training-new/vault-consul/slides/Consul.md

 to B and B will verify that it is talking to A
 * Second advantage of using Mutual TLS is that now you have established an ecrypted channel between them
 * This is getting more important in light of such regulations ad GDPR
-* We cannot trust traffic withing our own network.
+* We cannot trust traffic within our own network.
 The data is now encrypted both at rest and in transit
 * A can talk to be and vice versa, but should A be talking tobe at all?
 This goes back to the service graph and asks if A is allowed to talk to B